mobify/stencil-breadcrumb/README.md

 ## Requirements

-- Sass
-- AMD loader
-- Dust templating
+- AdaptiveJS 2.1 or greater

 ## Installation